8 Extending the Linear Model

 −0.029

 When we talk about differences in coefficients across values of features, it can get a little bit hard to follow.
-In every case that you employ an interaction, you should look at the interaction visually for interpretation.
+To combat this, we believe that in every case that you employ an interaction, you should look at the interaction visually for interpretation.
 Here is a plot of the predictions from the interaction model.
 We can see that the effect of children in the home is stronger for kids movies than for other genres, which makes a whole lot of sense!
 In other genres, the effect of having children seems to produce little difference, and in others it still has a positive effect, but not as strong as for kids movies.

 Figure 8.1: Interaction Plot